Articles extracted from an NLP centered workshop & book called:

 If you start to change your diet and your lifestyle before you get sick, before you have to change, you will be proactive.

-Which one do you prefer, pro-active or re-active?
+Which one do you prefer, being pro-active or re-active?

 Let's look into your relationship.
 If you have a good one now, be proactive, that means doing everything to keep it that way.
 If you get slack in your relationship or take everything for granted you may find yourself on the reactive side, which may be too late.